atsukotominaga/music-teaching/README.md

         + practice (path: ~/script/Max/midi/practice) - within the midi folder

 ### Patchers
-- mainPatch.maxpat: the main Max patcher for the experiment.
+- mainPatch.maxpat: for the experiment.
-- practicePatch.maxpat: the Max patcher for practice trials.
+- practicePatch.maxpat: for practice trials.
-- imagePatch.maxpat: the Max patcher to show stimuli on the screen in front of a participant.
+- imagePatch.maxpat: display stimuli on the screen in front of a participant.

 ### SubPatchers
 - MIDInoteRecording: acquire and save MIDI data.